Grand Theatre, Wolverhampton: Pantomime

-On September 1, 2025 the full cast was announced for the 2025/26 panto season Sleeping Beauty.
-Joining the previously announced Tam Ryan and Ian Adams, in the role of Carabosse from RuPaul's Drag Race UK is Danny Beard, Debra Stephenson is best known as star of BBC One’s highly rated The Impressions Show and is a longstanding member of the team which produces BBC Radio 4’s Dead Ringers.
-She has also been on ITV’s Spitting Image and Imitation Game as well as the critically acclaimed ITV’s Newzoids.
-And as an actress she has had long running roles in Coronation Street, Bad Girls and BBC’s Holby City will play Queen Bertha of Bilstonia.
+On September 1, 2025, the full cast was announced for the 2025/26 panto season Sleeping Beauty.
+Joining the previously announced Tam Ryan and Ian Adams, in the role of Carabosse from RuPaul's Drag Race UK is Danny Beard, Debra Stephenson is best known as star of BBC One's highly rated The Impressions Show and is a longstanding member of the team which produces BBC Radio 4's Dead Ringers.
+She has also been on ITV's Spitting Image and Imitation Game as well as the critically acclaimed ITV's Newzoids.
+And as an actress she has had long running roles in Coronation Street, Bad Girls and BBC's Holby City will play Queen Bertha of Bilstonia.
 Zak Douglas who starred in BAFTA-nominated ITV Comedy The Good Ship Murder, from Wolverhampton will play The Herald.
 Solomon Davy also from Wolverhampton will play the Prince and Georgia Iudica-Davies will play the Princess.

+On 24 November 2025 the Grand announced their Pantomime for the 2026/27 season, Treasure Island.
+Treasure Island will mark Ian Adams tenth year as Dame at the Grand and once again will be joined by Tam Ryan who will both star and write the pantomime for their sixth consecutive season.
+The season also marks a premiere for the theatre as the pantomime has never been seen at the theatre before and said to be packed with pirates, parrots and pure entertainment.

+The principle cast for the 2026/27 pantomime Treasure Island was announced to co-inside with National Pirate Day 19th September 2026.
+Joining Tam Ryan and Ian Adams, who celebrates his 10th year as Dame at the Grand, playing Long John Silver is Richard Blackwood.
+Returning due to popular demand, Wolverhampton born and West End star Solomon Davy will play Jack Hawkins and another returning cast member after playing Davina the Peaky Miner in Snow White, Leonie Wall will play Charlotte Trelawney.